-During the year 2017, management reconsidered the treatment of oil products exchanged or swapped for oil products of a similar nature and value.
+During 2017, management reconsidered the accounting treatment of oil products exchanged or swapped for oil products of a similar nature and value.
 Previously, sales and purchases arising from such transactions were recognised at their gross sales value within "Sales" and "Cost of sales" respectively.
-Following the reconsideration, the above transactions are no longer regarded as sales and to this effect comparative figures for the period ended 30 June 2017 were restated by reclassifying an amount of \in 29,6 million from "Sales" to "Cost of Sales" so as to conform to the change in presentation.
+Following the reconsideration, the above transactions are no longer regarded as sales and to this effect comparative figures for the nine-month period ended 30 September 2017 were restated by reclassifying an amount of $\xi$ 53,3 million from "Sales" to "Cost of Sales" so as to conform to the change in presentation.